-University of Hawaiʻi Distance Learning Test Proctoring Request Form (MS Word)
+University of Hawaiʻi Distance Learning Test Proctoring Request Form (PDF)

 These guidelines and procedures for on-line testing and test proctoring were developed due to the increasing numbers of distance learning classes and students in the UH System.
 The guidelines and procedures ensure distance learning students throughout the UH system are provided professional test proctoring services for University of Hawaiʻi courses on all major islands in the State. (references: Executive Policy E5.204, VPPP Johnsrud memorandum of April 17, 2006, and VPPP Sathre memoranda of January 2, 2002 and January 29, 2002)